-When congenital, birth defects are present.
-One or more valves do not open or close properly, restricting blood flow (stenosis) or allowing blood to leak back into the heart’s chambers (regurgitation).
+When they are congenital, birth defects are present.
+One or more of the valves do not open or close properly, restricting blood flow or allowing blood to leak back into the heart’s chambers.
 This can alter blood pumping function and affect the body’s organs, causing symptoms and complications.

 The same occurs with the valves when valvular disease is acquired.
 However, the problem develops due to bodily changes that come naturally with age.
 Infection, the use of certain drugs and medications, and underlying medical conditions may also cause heart valve diseases.